Waikato trail notes

 Potential hazards

-- Vehicles on road or track - the Glenmurray Bridge is one lane with a very narrow footpath.
+• Vehicles on road or track the Glenmurray Bridge is one lane with a very narrow footpath

-- Farming operations.
-There are one or more jersey bulls along the section between Rangiriri Bridge and Huntly Golf Course.
+• Bulls – there are one or more jersey bulls along the section between Rangiriri Bridge and Huntly Golf Course.
 They can be particularly aggressive at times.
+If a single bull is kept in a field by himself there is a reason for the isolation.
+Watch out for a bull among a group of cows and be prepared to get out of the field

-- Track exposed to sun, wind or cold
+• Track exposed to sun, wind or cold

 Access